 Construction inspector certificates are typically offered at 2-year community and technical colleges.
+Over the course of the program, students will learn building and plumbing codes, blueprint reading, and fundamental construction processes along with many other skills.
 In most cases, applicants to construction inspection certificate programs are required to possess a high school diploma or the equivalent.
 While prior experience in construction trades, engineering or architecture is helpful, it is rarely a requirement for admission.

 - Mechanical codes